Rent safe and private dog parks hosted by locals

 Sniffspot blogs on canine reactivity

 We have an entire blog category devoted to dog reactivity and related problem or unwanted behaviors.
-One of our primary goals is to be a welcoming community for reactive dogs — that’s why we have intentional rules (like gaps between arrivals and transparency about other animals within view) to keep all Sniffpots safe.
+One of our primary goals is to be a welcoming community for reactive dogs.
+That’s why we have intentional rules (like gaps between arrivals and transparency about other animals within view) to keep all Sniffpot private dog parks safe.

 Here are a few specific articles: